chrissolanilla/CSolanillaBio/_posts/2018-09-12-css-specificity.md

 <img src="/assets/images/blog-imgs/2018-09-10-css-specificity/cascading-order-important.png" class="specificity-cascading-order" alt="CSS Cascading Order when !important is involved" title="CSS Cascading Order when !important is involved">

 It skips over all the other style and directly influences its target element.
 It doesn’t follow the normal convention, which leads to confusing and frustrating CSS. <code>!important</code> gets even more complicated when more and more <code>!important</code>s are thrown on top of previous <code>!important</code>s.
-At that point, Chrome's Developer Tools have a hard time showing you what's going on.
+At that point, Chrome's Developer Tools will have a hard time showing you what's going on.
 And then you have to start digging into the source files to try to make sense of it, during which time you've lost your mind and thrown the computer out the window.

 <img src="/assets/images/blog-imgs/2018-09-10-css-specificity/sigh.png" class="specificity-sigh" alt="Sigh..." title="Sigh...">